 \subsection{Phenomenology of light mediators}

-In many models of SIDM, the self interaction arises from the exchange of a light mediator, such as a 1--100 MeV scalar or vector particle with a Yukawa coupling to DM~\cite{Tulin:2013teo}.
-The mediating particles themselves can impact a wide range of observations, allowing for additional probes of SIDM hidden sectors.
+{In many models of SIDM, the self interaction arises from the exchange of a mediator that is light compared to the DM particle.
+For the case of thermal DM with a mass in the GeV--TeV range, such a light mediator could for example be a 1--100 MeV scalar or vector particle with a Yukawa coupling to DM~\cite{Tulin:2013teo}.} The mediating particles themselves can impact a wide range of observations, allowing for additional probes of SIDM hidden sectors.

 The production mechanism of SIDM in the early Universe can play an important role throughout cosmic evolution (see, e.g., Ref.~\cite{Bernal:2015ova}).
 A common assumption is that DM particles were at some point in thermal equilibrium with the bath of CMB photons, through a common reheating mechanism.
 In a completely isolated hidden sector, however, DM may be produced in its own thermal bath through a separate reheating mechanism, resulting in isocurvature perturbations that are constrained by CMB observations~\cite{Akrami:2018odb}, and thus place constraints on self interactions~\cite{Heikinheimo:2016yds}.